 When To Use Persistent Volumes?

-Here are some everyday use cases:
+Here are some everyday use cases of Kubernetes Persistent Volume:

 - Database: Data in a database should always be present on a persistent volume so that it can survive the server’s container lifecycle.
 Do not delete the user’s data every time the pod restarts.